Skip to content

 Ollama backend returns empty strings

-Two distinct causes share this symptom:
+Two distinct causes share this symptom.

-ollama list # confirm model presence
+ollama list

 2. Reasoning-model token starvation.
-If you're on a reasoning model (qwen3.5+, qwen3.6, nemotron-3) and the OCSF log shows event=llm_call_empty_response done_reason=length eval_count=<num_predict>, the model used its entire token budget on hidden <think>...</think> tokens before emitting a final answer.
+If your configured model emits <think>...</think> reasoning tokens and the OCSF log shows event=llm_call_empty_response done_reason=length eval_count=<num_predict>, the model consumed its entire token budget on hidden <think>...</think> tokens before emitting a final answer.

 remember() problems